QEDK/configparser-rs/README.md

 An important thing to note is that values with the same keys will get updated, this means that the last inserted key (whether that's a section header or property key) is the one that remains in the `HashMap`.
 The only bit of magic the API does is the section-less properties are put in a section called "default".
 You can configure this variable via the API.
+Keep in mind that a section named "default" is also treated as sectionless so the output files remains consistent with no section header.

 ## Usage
 Let's take another simple `ini` file and talk about working with it: